bio-tools/biotoolsDocs/hangouts.rst

 - Publications
 - Type of service

+**ADDENDUM Jon Ison 28/11/16**

+Concerning the minimum information requirement for "beta" entries, see https://github.com/bio-tools/biotoolsSchema#information-requirements:

+- name
+- toolID
+- homepage
+- description
+- tool type
+- topic
+- function

+topic and function can be assigned semi-automatically using `edamMap <https://github.com/edamontology/edammap>`_ and could default to "Topic" and "Operation" if necessary (undesirable).

+All entries labelled as "beta" initially until manually inspected.

+ACTION: Jon & Emil to firm up validation / inforrmation requirement for labelling ("beta", "standard", "validated" etc.)

+# end of addendnum

 Anders Dannesboe is assuming a new position on Dec 1 and is nearly done with a script to transfer spreadsheets including tools for mass-import to XML - Anders will handover this task to be finalised/implemented by Jon and Hans for task #107.

 Jon should please close task 293 and release full steam on task #107